djrallard/scripts_rpiBackup/README.md

 #### _`rpi-backup.sh`_
 This script makes an backup image of the Raspberry Pi SD card (/dev/mmcblk0), compresses it, and writes the resulting _'file.image.gz'_ to a share on another machine on the network that is mounted as a local folder.
 The resulting image file can be restored using any image writer software, like Rufus.

 My main goal with this script was to backup only the critical Pi system files to a remote machine.
-Since my Pi was mounted oudoors, in a generator enclosure , I needed to do the backup without taking the Pi offline, or shutting down to manually copy the SD card periodically.
+Since my Pi was mounted oudoors, and in a generator enclosure , I needed to do the backup without taking the Pi offline, or shutting down to manually copy the SD card, periodically.
 This script accomplishes that, and also trims the number backups in the mounted folder, so that only the newest five backups are kept.
 That gives me plenty of time to review the log files every few weeks and jump back 5 weeks if something bad happened.

-* While there may be several ways to accomplish this task, this script uses "dd" to backup the filesystem "live", while it is running.
+* While there may be several good ways to accomplish this task, this script uses "dd" to backup the filesystem "live", while it is running.
 There seems to be some debate about using DD in this way as called out to me in a Facebook group.
 I advise that you do your research on this topic and determine for yourself if it is right for your use-case.
 For reference: https://www.raspberrypi.org/forums/viewtopic.php?t=211268